1985: Regional Power begins business developing and operating hydroelectric power plants.

 2013: Regional Power completes construction of the Long Lake project.

-2016: Regional Power complete construction of the White River project (Lower White River and Upper White River facilities).
+2016: Regional Power completes construction of the White River project (Lower White River and Upper White River facilities).

-Currently Regional Power has two hydroelectric development sites at advanced stages of development.
+Currently Regional Power has two hydroelectric and one wind power development sites at advanced stages of development.